MLanguage/mlang/README.md

     sudo apt install libgmp-dev libmpfr-dev git opam

+For Red Hat-based distributions, first invoke

+    sudo yum install gmp-devel mpfr-devel git

+Opam is only packaged for Fedora.
+For other distributions using RPM, please refer to the [official documentation](https://opam.ocaml.org/doc/Install.html).
+Note that to use the Opam binary release and install Mlang dependencies, you will need a C compiler and the following softwares as Opam dependencies: `patch`,`unzip`, `bubblewrap` and `bzip2`.

 If you would like to generate tests using the fuzzer, you will need to install AFL: